-

 (8) Utilization of digital content to expand learning time, when appropriate.

-(c) Program Funding. – The Department shall use up to seven million dollars ($7,000,000) from the At‑Risk Student Services Alternative School Allotment each fiscal year to fund the Program.
-Of the funds allocated for the Program, the Department may use up to two hundred thousand dollars ($200,000) for each fiscal year for expenses of administering the Program.
+(c) Program Funding. – The Department shall use up to seven million dollars ($7,000,000) from the At‑Risk Student Services Alternative School Allotment each fiscal year to fund the Extended Learning Grant Program.
+Of the funds allocated for the Extended Learning Grant Program, the Department may use up to two hundred thousand dollars ($200,000) for each fiscal year for expenses of administering the Extended Learning Grant Program.

 § 115C‑238.36.
 Awards; eligible uses.

-(a) Eligible Uses. – Grants shall be used to award funds for new or existing eligible programs for at‑risk students operated by nonprofit corporations and nonprofit corporations working in collaboration with local school administrative units.
-Programs should focus on serving (i) at‑risk students not performing at grade level as demonstrated by statewide assessments, (ii) students at risk of dropout, and (iii) students at risk of school displacement due to suspension or expulsion as a result of antisocial behaviors.
+(a) Eligible Uses. – Grants shall be used to award funds for new or existing eligible student programs for at‑risk students operated by nonprofit corporations and nonprofit corporations working in collaboration with local school administrative units.
+The student programs shall focus on serving (i) at‑risk students not performing at grade level as demonstrated by statewide assessments, (ii) students at risk of dropout, and (iii) students at risk of school displacement due to suspension or expulsion as a result of antisocial behaviors.
 Priority consideration shall be given to applications demonstrating models that focus services and programs in schools that are identified as low‑performing pursuant to G.S.
 115C‑105.37.

-(b) Awards; Required Match. – Grant participants are eligible to receive grants for up to two years in an amount of up to five hundred thousand dollars ($500,000) each year.
-A grant participant shall provide certification to the Department of Public Instruction that the grants received under the Program shall be matched on the basis of three dollars ($3.00) in grant funds for every one dollar ($1.00) in nongrant funds.
+(b) Awards; Required Match. – Grant recipients are eligible to receive grants for up to two years in an amount of up to five hundred thousand dollars ($500,000) each year.
+Grant recipients shall provide certification to the Department that the grants received under the Extended Learning Grant Program shall be matched on the basis of three dollars ($3.00) in grant funds for every one dollar ($1.00) in nongrant funds.
 Matching funds shall not include other State funds.
 The Department shall also give priority consideration to an applicant that is a nonprofit corporation working in partnership with a local school administrative unit resulting in a match utilizing federal funds under Part A of Title I of the Elementary and Secondary Education Act of 1965, as amended, or Title IV of the Higher Education Act of 1965, as amended, and other federal or local funds.
 Matching funds may include in‑kind contributions for up to fifty percent (50%) of the required match.

-(c) Fiscal Agent. – A nonprofit corporation may act as its own fiscal agent for the purposes of this Program.
+(c) Fiscal Agent. – A nonprofit corporation may act as its own fiscal agent for the purposes of the Extended Learning Grant Program.

 § 115C‑238.37.
 Reporting requirements.

-(a) Recipient Reporting. – No later than July 15 of each year in which a grant recipient is participating in the Program, the recipient shall report to the Department of Public Instruction on the expenditure of grant funds and the progress of the Program, including alignment with State academic standards, data collection for reporting student progress, the source and amount of matching funds, and other measures, before receiving funding for the next fiscal year.
-Grant recipients shall also submit a final report on key performance data, including statewide test results, attendance rates, graduation rates, and promotion rates, and financial sustainability of the Program.
+(a) Recipient Reporting. – No later than July 15 of each year in which a grant recipient is participating in the Extended Learning Grant Program, the recipient shall report to the Department on the expenditure of grant funds and the progress of the student program being funded by the Extended Learning Grant Program, including alignment with State academic standards, data collection for reporting student progress, the source and amount of matching funds, and other measures, before receiving grant funds for the next fiscal year.
+Grant recipients shall also submit a final report on key performance data, including statewide test results, attendance rates, graduation rates, and promotion rates, and financial sustainability of the student program being funded by the Extended Learning Grant Program.

-(b) Department Reporting. – No later than September 15 of each year of the Program, the Department of Public Instruction shall report to the Joint Legislative Education Oversight Committee on the Program, including recommendations regarding effective program models, standards, and performance measures based on student performance, leveraging of community‑based resources to expand student access to learning activities, academic and behavioral support services, and potential opportunities for the State to invest in proven models for future grant programs.
+(b) Department Reporting. – No later than September 15 of each year of the Extended Learning Grant Program, the Department shall report to the Joint Legislative Education Oversight Committee on the Extended Learning Grant Program, including recommendations regarding effective student program models, standards, and performance measures based on student performance, leveraging of community‑based resources to expand student access to learning activities, academic and behavioral support services, and potential opportunities for the State to invest in proven models for future grant programs for at‑risk students.

 SECTION 1.7.(b) This section becomes effective July 1, 2026, and applies beginning with the 2027‑2028 school year.